inspireui/support/.github/ISSUE_TEMPLATE/welcome-to-support-ticket-from-inspireui-.md

 ---

-Step 1 (require): detail issues and screenshots
+Step 1 (require): let us know your detail issues & screenshots, what is the product name and version?